Snow Blower vs Plow Service Cost Calculator

 N = 1100 45 × 12 - 75 - 3 × 12 2.6

 So the machine would pay for itself in a little over two and a half winters.
-After that point, each additional season would generally favor the blower financially, assuming the estimates remain accurate.
-This kind of example shows why a snow blower often makes sense in places with frequent snowfall or high plow rates.
-In a lighter-snow area, the result could easily reverse.
+After that, each additional season would generally favor the blower financially, assuming the estimates stay close to reality.
+This kind of result is common in places with frequent snowfall or high per-visit service rates.
+In a lighter-snow area, the outcome can flip the other way.

-Here is another way to think about the same comparison.
+Another way to think about the same snow blower vs plow service comparison is over multiple winters.
 Over eight seasons, the plow service would cost 540×8=4320 dollars.
 Over those same eight seasons, the blower would cost the original purchase price plus recurring maintenance and fuel.
-That total is much lower in this scenario, which helps explain why the break-even point arrives relatively early.
+In this example, the blower's total stays below the plow total, which is why the break-even point arrives relatively early.

 A lower seasonal blower cost does not automatically mean buying is the best choice for every household.
 It means that, on paper, ownership is cheaper over time.
 You still need to consider whether you are willing and able to clear snow yourself, whether you have storage space for the machine, and whether your driveway conditions match the blower you plan to buy.
 A steep driveway, wet heavy snow, or a large area to clear may require a more capable and more expensive machine than the one you first considered.